Nasdaq Stockholm AB: Listing of bond loan(s) issued by BNP Paribas Issuance B.V. on STO FN Structured Lev. Products (Record Id 187534)

-Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by BNP Paribas Issuance B.V. with effect from 2021-11-05.
-Last day of trading is set to 2116-12-15.
+Listing of bond loan(s) issued by BNP Paribas Issuance B.V. on STO FN Structured Lev.
+Products (Record Id 187534) Nasdaq Stockholm decides to officially list 1 bond loan(s) issued by BNP Paribas Issuance B.V. with effect from 2021-11-05.
+Last day of trading is set to 2116-12-31.
 The instrument(s) will be listed on STO FN Structured Lev.
 Products.
 Please find instrument identifiers in the attached document.
-Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=1024879
+Nasdaq Stockholm AB, Issuer Surveillance, dl-ilasto@nasdaq.com, +46 8 405 7280 Attachment: https://cns.omxgroup.com/cds/DisclosureAttachmentServlet?messageAttachmentId=1024901

 BNP PARIBAS-Aktie komplett kostenlos handeln - auf Smartbroker.de